huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/creating-a-software-development-kit.md

     </File>
     ```

-4. Blend ve Visual Studio 'da farklı kategori adları altına denetimler yerleştirin.
+4. Blend'de denetimleri farklı kategori adlarının altına Visual Studio.

     ```xml
     // Blend accepts a slightly different structure for the category name because it allows a path rather than a single category.